adamtrilling/simple_bdd/README.md

 [Bb]ut "this other thing still happens" # calls this_other_thing_still_happens
 [Aa]nd "this other side effect happens" # calls this_other_side_effect_happens
 ```

+Step definitions can be shared among multiple tests by repeating the same string, even with a different initial word.
+In RSpec, describe, context, feature, and scenario each create an anonymous class which define the scope for your step definitions.

 ## Behavior Usage